 In October Dr. Weinstein was a presenter at the Association of Schools of Allied Health Professions conference in San Antonio titled: “Multi-Agency Interdisciplinary Mass Casualty Simulation Education for Health Professions Students.”

 Dr. Weinstein, along with Dr. Beth Merryman (Occupational Therapy) and Dr. Jill Bush (Kinesiology) were recently awarded a $900,000 grant from The Department of Health and Human Services titled: Partners in Academic and Life Success (PALS).
 This is a 3-year initiative designed to build healthy protective behaviors in pre-adolescent students in the Cherry Hill community by providing life-skills and educational programs.
 For more information: http://grad.towson.edu/ours/latestnews/200910.asp

 Dr. Braunstein submitted a grant to NIH as a co-principal investigator titled: “Dietary patterns associated with childhood obesity and early childhood caries.”

 Professor Caplis and Dr. Braunstein submitted a Faculty Development and Research Committee Teaching Innovation Grant Proposal titled: “Use of tablet technology in an online advanced writing course for Allied Health students.”

-Dr. Braunstein presented a poster at The American Public Health Association meeting in Philadelphia November 10 titled Diet quality indicators associated with early childhood caries prevalence in children ages 2–5 in the National Health and Nutrition Examination Survey (NHANES)
+Dr. Braunstein presented a poster at The American Public Health Association meeting in Philadelphia on November 10 titled Diet quality indicators associated with early childhood caries prevalence in children ages 2–5 in the National Health and Nutrition Examination Survey (NHANES)